7 Hidden Signs Your Nervous System Is Completely Dysregulated

 If someone drops a pen on the floor, or a door shuts slightly too loudly, and your heart immediately slams against your ribs and you jump a foot in the air, your baseline cortisol is terrifyingly high.

 A hyper-vigilant startle response means your amygdala is operating on a hair-trigger.
 It takes almost zero stimuli to send you spiraling from calm to full-blown panic.
+Research published in Clinical Psychology Review (2025) confirms that a sensitized acoustic startle reflex is a primary biomarker for severe burnout and chronic hyperarousal.

 7. Chronic Body Aches and “Frozen” Muscles